ghobot/blog/_accessories/htc_vive/htc_vive_lighthouses.md

 ### How to use

-At the start of each session plug in both lighthouses.
-After you are done unplug the unit.
+At the start of each session Plug the lighthouses in to the closest outlets.
+They will light up.
+When each lighthouse is active, the status light will be white.
+After you are done with your session, unplug the unit.